 Students on Team 1160 work together with adult mentors to pursue a common goal: creating a robot that will compete in the changing annual competition outlined by FIRST®.

-Titanium Robotics is a team consisting of approximately 50 students.
+Titanium Robotics is a team consisting of approximately 50 active students.
 Although most members come from San Marino High School, there are members from other schools who share a common interest in science, technology, engineering, and mathematics.
-Robotics gives students the opportunity to work with professional engineers from companies such as Boeing and JPL, who have volunteered to be mentors to the team.
+The team gives students the opportunity to work with professional engineers from companies, such as Boeing and JPL, who have volunteered to be mentors to the team.
 Members not only learn to work with intricate machinery, but also learn to design and build a robot by hand.
-Programming is also an extremely important part of robotics that can be learned.
-If mechanical or programming work does not interest prospective members, one can always work on the business side to the Titanium Robotics experience.
-Titanium Robotics offers a wonderful experience for everyone.
+The team not only caters to those interested in mechanical engineering, but also those leaned towards electrical engineering, programming, and Computer Aided Design (CAD).
+With such a broad field of study, it is not hard for anyone to fit in.
+However, should there be an exception to this statement, one can always work on the business side of the Titanium Robotics experience.
+Titanium Robotics offers a wonderful experience for everyone!

 Our team was founded in 2003 by Dr. Jeng Yen.
-Four years after our team was founded, our present advisor and mentor, San Marino High School teacher Scott Barton, came forward to lead the team.
-Following the ideals of these two mentors, the team has always emphasized a student, not mentor, led workforce which equates to a unique experience not found anywhere else in San Marino.
+Four years after our team was founded, our present advisors and mentors, San Marino High School teachers Scott Barton and Keiko Hiranaka, came forward to lead the team.
+Following the ideals of these three mentors, the team has always emphasized a student, not mentor, led workforce which equates to a unique experience not found anywhere else in San Marino.